How businesses can maximize their tax savings

 Warning: You must obtain certification that an employee is a target group member from the appropriate State Workforce Agency before you can claim the credit.
 The certification generally must be requested within 28 days after the employee begins work.

 New Markets credit.
 This credit gives investors who make “qualified equity investments” in certain low-income communities a 39% tax credit over a seven-year period.
 Certified Community Development Entities (CDEs) determine which projects get funded — often construction or rehabilitation real estate projects in “distressed” communities, using data from the 2006–2010 American Community Survey.
 Flexible financing is provided to the developers and business owners.
-The CAA extends the credit through Dec.
+This credit is scheduled to expire Dec.
 31, 2025.

 Retirement plan credit.
 Small employers (generally those with 100 or fewer employees) that create a retirement plan may be eligible for a $500 credit per year for three years.
 The credit is limited to 50% of qualified startup costs.